Vaibhav-Pant/RestaurantTableBooking/readme.md

 - Worker (`worker.js`) not running on Vercel – it must be hosted separately.
 - Email is sent directly for now until the async worker is deployed.

+## 🧪 Testing the API

+You can use Postman or any other API testing tool (like Insomnia or cURL) to test the APIs.

+- Import the provided Postman collection (if available) or manually create requests based on the API documentation.

+- For authentication endpoints (Login/Register), make sure to obtain the access token and include it in the Authorization header for subsequent requests.

 ## 🤝 **Contributing**

 Contributions are welcome!
 Feel free to: